vesselio/PhoneGapPlugin/README.md

                                  'custome_report_name','custome_report_data'
                                  );

-	@ parameteres :
+	@ parameters :

-	•	Success call back : set of extra instruction to be executed if Marketo framework got initialised successfully.
+	•	Success call back : set of extra instruction to be executed if Marketo framework got initialized successfully.
-	•	Failure call back : set of extra instruction to be executed if Marketo framework got failed to initialise .
+	•	Failure call back : set of extra instruction to be executed if Marketo framework got failed to initialize.
 	•	Action Name : Action name for the report.
 	•	Action Data : report data in Json string format , Sample report Data (with default attributes , you can add custom fields ):